csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.2.4 Expressive Power of Languages**

-The tuple relational calculus restricted to safe expressions is equivalent in expres- sive power to the basic relational algebra (with the operators ∪_,_ −_,_ ×_,_ , and  , but without the extended relational operations such as generalized projection and ag- gregation (_G_)).
-Thus, for every relational-algebra expression using only the basic operations, there is an equivalent expression in the tuple relational calculus, and for every tuple-relational-calculus expression, there is an equivalent relational- algebra expression.
+The tuple relational calculus restricted to safe expressions is equivalent in expressive power to the basic relational algebra (with the operators ∪_,_ −_,_ ×_,_ , and  , but without the extended relational operations such as generalized projection and aggregation (_G_)).
+Thus, for every relational-algebra expression using only the basic operations, there is an equivalent expression in the tuple relational calculus, and for every tuple-relational-calculus expression, there is an equivalent relationalalgebra expression.
 We shall not prove this assertion here; the bibliographic notes contain references to the proof.
-Some parts of the proof are included in the exer- cises.
+Some parts of the proof are included in the exercises.
 We note that the tuple relational calculus does not have any equivalent of the aggregate operation, but it can be extended to support aggregation.
 Extending the tuple relational calculus to handle arithmetic expressions is straightforward.

 **6.3 The Domain Relational Calculus 245**